chrisdcs/Computer-Vision/README.md

-# Computer_Vision
- The project for collecting CV algorithms that I know, which is always something I wanted to do.
-(Note this is still a ReadMe template, more mateirials to come...)

 <!--
 *** Thanks for checking out the Best-README-Template.
 If you have a suggestion
 *** that would make this better, please fork the repo and create a pull request